-Daniel applies his climate science expertise to answer the question, “How do climate phenomena impact my community?”
+Daniel applies his climate science expertise to answer the question, “How does climate change and variability affect coastal communities?”

 I am a postdoctoral associate in the Department of Earth and Planetary Sciences at Rutgers University and a part-time Sea-level Scientist at Climate Central.
 I am specifically interested in climate change attribution research, tropical cyclones, sea-level rise, and how climate variability and change can affect the well-being of coastal communities through climate hazards such as hurricanes and sea level change.
 I received my Doctorate in Atmospheric Science from the Massachusetts Institute of Technology (2018), and a Bachelor of Science degree in Meteorology from the Florida State University (2012).

 You can contact me with the email link on the sidebar, and follow me on Twitter, @danielgilford, where I often discuss weather, climate, and science communication.